krakend/krakend-documentation/backends/caching.md

 ---
 Caching allows you to **store backend responses in memory** to reduce the number of calls a user sends to the origin, **reducing the network traffic and alleviating the pressure on your services**.

-KrakenD works similarly to the deafult rules of a CDN to cache responses, as it adheres mostly to the [RFC-7234](https://datatracker.ietf.org/doc/html/rfc7234) (HTTP/1.1 Caching) in its implementation, and all the internals follow the decisions based on the RFC.
+KrakenD works similarly to the default rules of a CDN to cache responses, as it adheres mostly to the [RFC-7234](https://datatracker.ietf.org/doc/html/rfc7234) (HTTP/1.1 Caching) in its implementation, and all the internals follow the decisions based on the RFC.

-The caching component is a capability of the default KrakenD HTTP client connecting to your upstream services, and can store content in-memory so the next request that is within a valid expiration window can be returned right away without using the network, alliviating pressure and improving times.
+The caching component is a capability of the default KrakenD HTTP client connecting to your upstream services, and can store content in-memory so the next request that is within a valid expiration window can be returned right away without using the network, alleviating pressure and improving times.

 KrakenD does not cache the final content delivered to the end-user (the endpoint output), but the response of the backend (close, but not the same).
 Its approach is to store individual backend responses rather than aggregated content.
 In an endpoint with aggregation, you will need to add the cache component to all the backends that need caching individually.
 If you have manipulations of content after retrieving the content, these are not cached either.